-Ajahn Caganando (pronounced Cha-ga-nan-do) was born in New York in 1954.
+Ajahn Caganando (pronounced Cha-ga-nan-do) was born in New York.
 After receiving a degree in physics he worked in solar and wind energy research.
-Interest in meditation and the roots of Buddhism in Asia led to extended practice in several Buddhist monasteries in India and Thailand.
-Living and working at the Insight Meditation Society for five years, he met Western monks from the Ajahn Chah lineage.
+Interest in meditation and the roots of Buddhism led to extended practice in several Buddhist monasteries in India and Thailand.
+Living on staff at the Insight Meditation Society for five years, he met Western monks from the Ajahn Chah lineage.
 He went to Wat Pah Nanachat in Thailand in 2002, taking bhikkhu ordination in 2004 with Luang Por Liem as his preceptor.
-Meeting Ajahn Pasanno in Thailand and benefiting from his guidance, he joined Abhayagiri Monastery 2007-2010, and helped establish the first branch of Abhayagiri, the Pacific Hermitage 2010-2015.
-After spending the vassa of 2013 with Ajahn Jayanto in Boston, he has been living at Temple Forest Monastery since June 2015.
+He joined Abhayagiri Monastery 2007-2010, and helped establish the first branch of Abhayagiri, the Pacific Hermitage 2010-2015.
+He spent the vassa of 2013 with Ajahn Jayanto at the fledgling Boston Vihara, and he has been living at Temple Forest Monastery since June 2015.